-The Hilton Molino Stucky Venice is highly luxurious and is one of the best luxury hotels in Venice.
+The Hilton Molino Stucky Venice is a great luxury hotel choice in Venice.
+In fact, for the room price, it’s hard to beat!
 Book a room at the Hilton Molino Stucky (or any other luxury hotel in the world) via our luxury travel concierge, and you get brilliant extra benefits such as free breakfast for two, resort credit and room upgrade.

-The magical winding waterways of Venice are famous all over the world, with tens of millions of tourists traveling to the UNESCO world heritage site every year.
-Visitors can discover the city’s iconic landmarks, such as the 11th century St Mark’s Basilica while navigating the 42 kilometers of canals on elegant gondolas.
+Venice’s magical winding waterways are famous worldwide, with tens of millions of tourists traveling to the UNESCO world heritage site every year.
+Visitors can discover the city’s iconic landmarks, such as the 11th-century St Mark’s Basilica, while navigating the 42 kilometers of canals on elegant gondolas.

 The luxury Hilton Molino Stucky Venice offers a modern escape from central Venice on the island of Giudecca.
 I emphasize the modernity of this hotel because it is quite unusual to find a hotel in Venice that offers newly refurbished rooms, and it is these rooms that make the Hilton a stand-out choice in Venice.